Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 }
 ```

-At that point, scroll position had become theme state.
+At that point, the scroll position had become the theme state.

 ## Reacting to it with style queries